Online MA Program

 The Christendom Graduate School offers its Master of Arts in Theological Studies degree in online-delivery format to distance students.
 The admissions requirements, courses and degree requirements are the same for online and on-campus students.
 Many of the online courses are based on videos pre-recorded in the classroom during actual class lectures; these asynchronous courses may be accessed by the online student at any time during the semester according to his own schedule.
 Other courses are live, real-time online courses to which the student must log on at a pre-set time each week for a live, interactive class experience with the professor and other students.
 Some courses use both formats: although lectures are pre-recorded, they are supplemented by live sessions for class discussion, student reports, or review.

 The degree requirements for the MA degree are the same whether courses are taken in the classroom or online.
 The student may take all of his courses online or he may combine classroom courses with online courses in any combination that is convenient for him.
-Many find that attending the six-week residential summer session while working on online courses during the rest of the year combines the great experience of the Christendom community with the advantage of finishing the degree in a shorter time.
-All the required courses for the systematic theology and the evangelization and catechesis concentrations are presently available online, and the final courses of the moral theology concentration will be online by fall 2014.
+Many find that attending the six-week residential summer session while working on online courses during the rest of the year allows them to finish the degree in a shorter time and also to experience the fellowship of a Catholic academic community that Christendom is famous for.
+All the required courses for the systematic theology, moral theology, and the evangelization and catechesis concentrations are available online.
+While students in the spirituality and consecrated life concentrations may take their core requirements online, the consecrated life and spirituality courses are only offered on campus during the residential summer program as part of the Vita Consecrata Institute.
 Online courses may be taken by non-degree students, such as those seeking a certificate, or casual or audit students studying for personal enrichment.

 The Christendom Graduate School online classroom is a secure, pass-word-protected site to ensure student identity and privacy.
 Students receive a log-in code and password by email after they have registered for the online course, and they must use these each time they wish to access their courses.
 No one has access to the student’s work in the online course except the professor and the administrator who maintains the site.
 Exams for online courses are taken on the e-classroom site or are emailed to the professor.
 Christendom’s e-classroom is found at www.christendom.edu/onlineclassroom.